 The Company estimates the fair value of stock options to employees, directors and non-employees using the Black-Scholes option-valuation model.
 The Black-Scholes model requires the input of subjective assumptions, including expected volatility, expected dividend yield, expected term, risk-free rate of return, and the fair value of the underlying common stock on the date of grant.
 Due to the lack of company-specific historical and implied volatility data, the Company has based its estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
 The historical volatility is calculated based on a period of time commensurate with the expected term assumption.
 The group of representative companies have characteristics similar to the Company, including stage of product development and focus on the life science industry.
-The Company uses the simplified method to calculate the expected term for options granted to employees as it does not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
+The Company uses the simplified method to calculate the expected term.
 The simplified method is based on the vesting period and the contractual term for each grant, or for each vesting tranche for awards with graded vesting.
 The mid-point between the vesting date and the maximum contractual expiration date is used as the expected term under this method.
 For awards with multiple vesting-tranches, the times from grant until the mid-points for each of the tranches may be averaged to provide an overall expected term.
 The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected term of the stock options.
 The Company uses an assumed dividend yield of zero as the Company has never paid dividends and has no current plans to pay any dividends on its common stock.
 The Company accounts for forfeitures as they occur.